 Source: Shop Old Colorado City

 No list of things to do in Colorado Springs would be complete with mentioning Old Colorado City.
-Here, history and modernity collide to form a quaint destination, lined with 19th-century buildings and filled with art galleries, jewelry stores, and even tattoo parlors.
+Perfect for a family day trip, here you'll find history and modernity collide to form a quaint destination, lined with 19th-century buildings and filled with art galleries, jewelry stores, and even tattoo parlors.
 Experience the best of old and new in this classic Colorado town.

 Source: Oakland North